CSIRT-SK/viruschecker/README.md

 Therefore, it is highly recommended that you run the gateway on the host or on the dedicated VM with bridged network adapter.
 Do not forget to open port **8080** on the machine/VM running the gateway for machines that are intended to use its REST API.

+Also, if you wish to run the gateway on a dedicated VM with bridged network adapter and Do not forget to open port **7979** on the machine/VM running the gateway for machines that are intended to use its REST API.

 ### 3.1 Gateway REST API